General Grievous: Creation and casting

 Numerous actors auditioned for the role of Grievous in Revenge of the Sith.
-Lucas wanted Grievous to sound as if he was speaking through a cybernetic voice box, so every audition was put through the same computerized layer of processing by Matthew Wood, supervising sound editor at Skywalker Sound, to create a "synthesized timbre".
+Lucas wanted Grievous to sound as if he was speaking through a cybernetic voice box.
+So, every audition was put through the same computerized layer of processing by Matthew Wood, supervising sound editor at Skywalker Sound, to create a "synthesized timbre".
 Gary Oldman, a friend of producer Rick McCallum, was initially cast in the role and even completed some voice-over work.
 Oldman had to drop out of the production due to complications that arose from the rules of union filmmaking in Australia where the film was shot.

 Having previously performed voices for other Star Wars projects, Wood took Lucas' feedback on the various auditions he modulated and submitted his own under the pseudonym Alan Smithee.
 Wood approached Grievous as a "classic villain" and used a gruff and harsh voice with an Eastern European accent for his performance.
 A "gravelly quality" was added to Wood's voice when it was processed.
-Lucas selected Wood for the role and, since he had bronchitis at the time, instructed Wood to give Grievous an asthmatic cough; this was intended to emphasize the character's organic nature as well as the flawed cyborg prosthetics of the Star Wars prequel trilogy (which would later be refined for Darth Vader in the original trilogy).
+Lucas selected Wood for the role and, since Lucas had bronchitis at the time, he instructed Wood to give Grievous an asthmatic cough; this was intended to emphasize the character's organic nature as well as the flawed cyborg prosthetics of the Star Wars prequel trilogy (which would later be refined for Darth Vader in the original trilogy).
 Some of the audio effects for Grievous' cough in Revenge of the Sith were recorded by Lucas himself while he had bronchitis.
-Grievous was created entirely through CGI in the film.
-During filming, Grievous' dialogue was read off-screen while Kyle Rowling wore a bluescreen or greenscreen suit to perform the character's fight scenes with Obi-Wan Kenobi.
+Grievous was created entirely through CGI in the movie.
+During filming, Grievous' dialogue was read off-screen while Kyle Rowling wore a motion capture suit to perform the character's fight scenes with Obi-Wan Kenobi.
 Wood would subsequently reprise his role as the voice of Grievous in The Clone Wars animated series and numerous video games.
+During production of the series, Lucas briefly considered revealing that Grievous was actually a disguised Darth Maul (prior to Maul's official return in the third season).